tse-eche/telegraf-buildpack/README.md

 ## Prometheus Remote Write

 Prometheus RemoteWrite functionality is disabled by default.
-Currently Prometheus RemoteWrite functionality is only supported without credentials.
+Currently Prometheus RemoteWrite functionality is only supported with Basic-Auth credentials.